fabianmoss/website/content/project/music-cognition/index.md

 ---

 What makes us listen to music?
 How do we perceive structure in music?
 Why is music so closely tied to our emotions?
-Why does music move us?
+Why does some music move us deeply and some doesn't?
+How do we make sense of sound?